 The standard stream for writing error messages.
+It is unbuffered (flushOut(stdErr) is not required).

 Both TextIO and BinIO have stdIn streams (of different types), but these are implemented on the same underlying file.
-Users who do buffered input on both TextIO.stdIn and BinIO.stdIn will see arbitrary interleaving.
-The treatment of stdOut and stdErr is analogous.
+Users who do buffered input on both TextIO.stdIn and BinIO.stdIn will see arbitrary interleaving.3 The treatment of stdOut and stdErr is analogous.